 The research question is: to what degree does governing lead to the radicalization of discourse by populist leaders and how do institutional makeup and the third/fourth wave of populism influence this relationship?

 To measure this different hypothesis have been formulated.
 The first hypothesis zooms in on populist parties in government and stipulates that these parties will radicalize once obtaining power.
 H2 and H3 concern the third and fourth wave of populism.
 It is to be expected that populist parties in the context of the fourth wave will be less radical than populist parties in the third wave, both in opposition (H2) and when being part of the government (H3).
-Finally, the fourth expectation entails that populist parties in a presidential system will radicalize more after forming a government than populist parties a parliamentary system.
+Finally, the fourth expectation entails that populist parties in a presidential system will radicalize more after forming a government than populist parties in a parliamentary system.
 To test these hypotheses, different cases of populist leaders will be analyzed.
-This will be done in the context of different countries and in multiple time-periods.
+This will be done in the context of different countries and in multiple time periods.

 The countries that will be analyzed are Italy and the United States.
 There are a variety of reasons for this selection of nations.
 The first being that H4 requires this research to include different institutional contexts, which are that of a parliamentary system and presidential one.
 After the Second World War Italy reinstituted a parliamentary system and it has kept that system in place.
 Furthermore, Italy is a country that has seen many different populist movements.
-In fact Italy has seen such a variety of populist parties that some have called it ‘populist paradise’ or the ‘promised land’ of populism (Tarchi, 2015).
+In fact, Italy has seen such a variety of populist parties that some have called it ‘populist paradise’ or the ‘promised land’ of populism (Tarchi, 2015).

 The United States on the other hand has a presidential system.
 Populist parties don’t tend to flourish in the United States.
 One of the reasons for this is that the USA does not have a favorable system for third party candidates, which includes populist figures.
 Furthermore, the disproportionality of the system is unfavorable for populist party success.
 However populist candidacies can gain traction within the context of intraparty competition (Lee, 2020).
-One might ask why cases from Latin America are not included as there are a rich amount of examples both in terms of presidential systems and populist parties/leaders (Mudde & Rovira Kaltwasser, 2012).
+One might ask why cases from Latin America are not included as there are a rich number of examples both in terms of presidential systems and populist parties/leaders (Mudde & Rovira Kaltwasser, 2012).
 The reason for this is that these countries are weaker institutionally.
 According to research populist leaders will attempt to capture the state if institutions are weak (Chesterley & Roberti, 2018).
 By using countries in Latin America there is the risk of measuring the effect of institutional strength instead of measuring the effect presidentialism has on the radicalization of populist parties.

-In terms of parties the Italian Lega Nord (LN) and the American Grand Old Party (GOP) will be compared, more specifically the speech of those parties respective political leaders.
+In terms of parties the Italian Lega Nord (LN) and the American Grand Old Party (GOP) will be compared, more specifically the speech of those parties’ respective political leaders.
 However, first we need to establish that these parties can be compared in terms of belonging to the same political family.
 Lega Nord (LN) is a regionalist populist party.
 In recent years however, the focus of LN has shifted away from regionalism and towards anti-immigration politics.
 Focusing on in and out groups is in line with exclusionary populism that Lega Nord subscribes to (Filc, 2015).
 This more firmly positioned the party within the populist radical right party family (Albertazzi et al., 2018).